mariekekoppenaal/mariekekoppenaal/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on this GitHub training
 - 🌱 I’m currently learning the ropes
 - 👯 I’m looking to collaborate on all kinds of automation stuff
 - 🤔 I’m looking for help with the above